 Tuangkamol Thongborisute (Tuang, b.
 1991, Bangkok) is a new-media artist and experiential designer, working with various digital technologies and customized physical objects.
 She is interested in human behavior, emotion, and social relationships through technology interaction.
 Her works always have a playful quality that allow her audiences to explore surrounding matters, their inner self, and their relationships with others.
-She received her BFA from Silpakorn University, and an MFA from Design Media Arts (DMA), UCLA.
+She received her BFA from Silpakorn University and MFA from Design Media Arts (DMA), UCLA.

 Tuang began to take art lessons at the age of 4 along with music and computer classes.
 She has won numerous art competitions since she was 14 years old.
 In 2009, Silpakorn University then accepted her into the university under the Prominent Art Student Program.
 Tuang started teaching art to prospective art and design students at Art Tutor Academy, the renown art school, in early 2010.
 Her classes were human figurative drawing, art composition, and painting.